-Course ID: KAaA/ | Course name: Institutions of the USA

-USINb/15

-To successfully complete the course, students are encouraged to perform well on two levels of assessment: continuous and final.

-Continuous assessment requires active participation and performance in each lesson, including participation in discussions based on reading required texts and watching assigned films.
-However, students are expected to not only engage with individual texts/films but also to evaluate them, evaluate authors' messages, recognize the potential implications of the text within historical, cultural and social contexts, identify different perspectives, and make inferences about authors' messages in the form of a short written assignments prepared on a weekly basis.
-Students are also highly encouraged to challenge arguments presented in the texts/films.
-These assignments will be rewarded with 30% of the overall evaluation.
-Unprepared students who have not read/watched the assigned materials prior to each class will be marked as absent and their performance evaluated with an Fx.

-To complete the course, students must also successfully pass the essay-question test at the end of the course.
-The test comprises 70% of the final grade.
+COURSE INFORMATION LETTER University: P. J. Šafá rik University in Košice Faculty: Faculty of A rts Course ID: KAaA/ USINb/15 Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): dy period: 28 Number of ECTS cr edits: 4 Recommended seme ster/trimester of the course: 4.
+Course level: I. Prerequisities: assessment: continuo Continuous assessment participation in discuss students are expected evaluate authors' me cultural and social co messages in the form highly encouraged to rewarded with 30% of assigned materials pr with an Fx.
+To complete the court the course.
+The test co Attendance: Students are expected too.
+No transfers amo will not receive credit The course is current subject to changes. plete the course, students are encouraged to perform well on two levels of us and final. ent requires active participation and performance in each lesson, including ssions based on reading required texts and watching assigned films.
+However, d to not only engage with individual texts/films but also to evaluate them, essages, recognize the potential implications of the text within historical, pontexts, identify different perspectives, and make inferences about authors' of a short written assignments prepared on a weekly basis.
+Students are also challenge arguments presented in the texts/films.
+These assignments will be f the overall evaluation.
+Unprepared students who have not read/watched the tor to each class will be marked as absent and their performance evaluated rese, students must also successfully pass the essay-question test at the end of omprises 70% of the final grade. assignments.
+Student information from prin A-B The student can effe to consider the following evaluation criteria to assess their preparation for ts will be evaluated based on their ability to communicate and organize nary and secondary sources according to the following requirements: fectively communicate and synthesize information from primary sources, ance within the historical context with clarity and depth imunicate and organize information from the source but has not yet fully red information with the historical context.

-Students are expected to attend each class according to the schedule, which applies to online classes too.
-No transfers among the groups are allowed.
-Should students miss three or more classes, they will not receive credits for the course no matter what their overall results are.

-The course is currently conducted in person; however, the format of individual classes may be subject to changes due to possible precautions resulting from the Covid-19 pandemic.
-If the pandemic situation changes, the course will continue in an online format via MS Teams for lectures and individual classes.

-Assignment Assessment Criteria:

-Students are advised to consider the following evaluation criteria to assess their preparation for assignments.
-Students will be evaluated based on their ability to communicate and organize information from primary and secondary sources according to the following requirements:

-A_R

-The student can effectively communicate and synthesize information from primary sources, explaining their relevance within the historical context with clarity and depth C-D:

-The student can communicate and organize information from the source but has not yet fully synthesized the acquired information with the historical context.
+E:

 The student communicates information from sources, but it is fragmented or used inappropriately (e.g., misquoted, taken out of context, or incorrectly paraphrased).
+Fx: